g-leech/argmin-gravitas/_posts/2020-5-27-ignorance.markdown

 I was unlucky; an education was not what I actually needed; education <a href="{{george}}">trains you</a> for the wrong task, in the wrong way.
 The ability to do research correlates with doing well on tests.
 But it is probably not well served by the current degree of optimising for tests, reading, and mere recall.

-There are multiple mismatches: it focusses your attention on <a href="{{street}}">solved or toy things</a>; it emphasises understanding old things rather than creating new things; it mostly doesn't let you follow your curiosity; it mostly doesn't train you to handle the gross uncertainty of research.
+There are multiple mismatches: it focusses your attention on <a href="{{street}}">solved or toy things</a>; it emphasises understanding old things rather than creating new things; it expects you to <a href="{{soares}}">do your best</a>, not to solve things; it mostly doesn't let you follow your curiosity; it mostly doesn't train you to handle the gross uncertainty of research.
 (Outside of mathematics, there is no marking scheme - not even peer review, not even awards at conferences.
 Maybe 10 years later you'll get some sense of whether you actually succeeded.)

 _Question first, not books first_.
 Learning is best and most lasting when in the service of a goal you actually care about: not "better grades", not "impress distant superior", but "I want to build x".
 When it is part of you.